BoredHackerBlog/loggingstuff/README.md

 # O365
 loggingstuff_o365.sh is for linux. yml file is for humio output

+# Linux logs
+loggingstuff_linux_logs.sh and humio_linux_log_filebeat.yml are for using filebeat to ship linux logs to humio.
+Data in humio will be unparsed and will just appear as lines.

 # links from where i took commands and inspiration from
 this course: https://www.blackhillsinfosec.com/training/applied-purple-teaming-training/